Where it has gone wrong, what's next for NFL teams out of playoff race

-With four games left to play in the 2017 season, some NFL teams already have turned their attention to 2018 offseason and what they have to do to become playoff contenders.
+With four games left to play in the 2017 season, some NFL teams already have turned their attention to the 2018 offseason and what they have to do to become playoff contenders.
 No doubt coaching changes will be part of the equation.

 But can teams turn it around in one season?
 You bet.
 Just check out the Rams under coach Sean McVay.
-And look at what the Saints have done by drafting Alvin Kamara and Marshon Lattimore, the likely offensive and defensive rookies of the year.
+And look at what the Saints have done by drafting Alvin Kamara and Marshon Lattimore, likely the offensive and defensive rookies of the year.

 Here's a closer look at some teams that are out of the playoff race and what's next for them in 2018: